 Note: This potato salad is best chilled for at least 4 hours before serving, but overnight is best.

 Never leave a mayonnaise-based potato salad sitting out at room temperature for more than 2 hours.
-If the temperature outside is HOT, never leave a mayonnaise-based potato salad sitting out for longer than 1 hour, unchilled.
+If the temperature outside is HOT, never leave a mayonnaise-based potato salad sitting out for longer than 1 hour.

-I hope you’ve enjoyed this recipe for Creamy Golden Dijon Potato Salad as much as I’ve enjoyed bringing it to you!
+I sincerely hope you’ve enjoyed this delicious side dish recipe for Dijon potato salad as much as I’ve enjoyed bringing it to you!

 Kudos Kitchen by Renée ~ Cooking up artistically delicious family-friendly dishes from my Kudos Kitchen to yours!